We're reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 What Temperature Is Too Cold for a TV?

-Ideally, it would be best to store your LCD between 40 and 100 degrees Fahrenheit to avoid freezing the liquid crystal fluid.
-LCD televisions should not be stored below minus 20 degrees Fahrenheit.
+Ideally, you should store your LCD TV between 40 and 100 degrees Fahrenheit to avoid freezing the liquid crystal fluid.
+LCD televisions should not be stored below minus 20 degrees Fahrenheit for extended periods.

-In the cold, an HDTV image’s response time may lag.
-As a result, many LCD and LED television manuals to provide a temperature range that is considered safe for operation.
-This range is typically between 50 and 90 degrees Fahrenheit on most high-definition televisions.
+In the cold, an HDTV’s image response time may lag.
+Many LCD and LED television manuals provide a temperature range for safe operation, which is usually between 50 and 90 degrees Fahrenheit for most high-definition televisions.

-While different televisions work at varying temperatures, always consult your owner’s manual before using your television in harsh conditions.
+While different televisions may tolerate varying temperatures, always consult your owner’s manual before using your TV in harsh conditions.

-If temperatures fall below the specified working range, wait at least 24 hours before increasing the temperature to allow moisture on internal metal components to dissipate.
-When condensation forms on electronic components, turning on the television can irreversibly ruin it.
+If temperatures fall below the suggested operating range, it’s important to wait at least 24 hours before increasing the temperature.
+This waiting period allows moisture that may have accumulated on internal metal components to dissipate.
+Turning on the TV too soon can cause irreversible damage from condensation.

-While operating your television at temperatures below the manufacturer’s suggested operating temperature will not kill it, the image will become distorted and pixelated.
+While operating your television in temperatures lower than the manufacturer’s recommended range won’t immediately destroy it, the image may become distorted and pixelated.

 Sources: